 Brock University is the only University in Ontario offering a Master of Applied Disability Studies (MADS).
-Students can choose to specialize in Applied Behaviour Analysis (ABA) or Leadership, Diversity, Community, and Culture (LDCC).
+Students can specialize in Applied Behaviour Analysis (ABA) or Leadership, Diversity, Community, and Culture (LDCC).
 The ABA course sequence is verified by the Behavior Analyst Certification Board® for completing the course requirements to become a Board Certified Behavior Analyst®.
 The LDCC program provides graduate-level training across key areas for career advancement in the disability sector.
-The MADS program is designed to be completed in two years on a full-time basis or three years on a part-time basis (for ABA students only) and is geared to current and future professionals.
-The program offers courses during the week and weekends for full time students, and weekends for part-time students, in different locations in Ontario.
+The MADS program is designed to be completed in two years on a full-time basis or three years on a part-time basis (for ABA students only) and is geared toward current and future professionals.
+The program offers courses during the week and on weekends for full-time students and weekends for part-time students in different locations in Ontario.

 - Leadership, Diversity, Community, and Culture (LDCC)

 - Part-time – 3 years (ABA specialization only)